emberjs/website/source/blog/CONTRIBUTING.md

 ## Contributing

 Anyone can become an Ember times editor.
-The best way to start is to join #topic-embertimes channel on [Ember Community Slack](https://ember-community-slackin.herokuapp.com/).
+The best way to start is to join [#support-ember-times](https://discordapp.com/channels/480462759797063690/485450546887786506) channel on [Ember Community Discord](https://discordapp.com/invite/zT3asNS).
 New blog posts are released every Friday.

 The process to publish a new weekly post is as follows: